Wisconsin Highway 57

 Wisconsin Highway 57 (often called Highway 57, STH-57 or WIS 57) is a 191.82 mi state highway in Wisconsin, United States.
-It runs from its southern terminus at Wisconsin Highway 59 in Milwaukee to its northern terminus at Wisconsin Highway 42 in Sister Bay.
+It runs from its southern terminus at WIS 59 in Milwaukee to its northern terminus at WIS 42 in Sister Bay.
 Much of WIS 57 parallels Interstate 43 (I-43) and WIS 42, particularly from Saukville to its northern terminus in Sister Bay.
-The highway is concurrent with I-43 for 12 mi in Ozaukee County.
+The highway runs concurrently with I-43 for 12 mi in Ozaukee County.
 Like most Wisconsin state highways, WIS 57 is maintained by the Wisconsin Department of Transportation (WisDOT).

 WIS 57 serves as a major highway in eastern Wisconsin, and it was originally designed to connect the major cities of Milwaukee and Green Bay as well as several other large cities along its corridor.
-The state of Wisconsin proposed that the WIS 57 route become an Interstate Highway corridor when the Interstate Highway System was planned in the 1950s; the state's plan was rejected in favor of the current routing of I-43.
-WIS 57 is also a major route to the tourist area of Door County; it is one of only two state highways to serve the county.
+The state of Wisconsin proposed that the WIS 57 route become an Interstate Highway corridor when the Interstate Highway System was planned in the 1950s; the state's plan was rejected in favor of the current routing of I-43, though it remains a popular and marked alternate route for both I-43 and I-41 to the west.
+WIS 57 is also a major route to the tourist area of Door County; it is one of only two state highways to serve the county with WIS 42.